christianvoigt/argdown/docs/guide/writing-custom-plugins.md

+---
+title: Writing custom plugins
+meta:
+    - name: description
+      content: A short tutorial of how to create custom Argdown plugins.
+---

 # Writing custom plugins

 In this example, we will write a custom plugin that adds proponent names to argument node labels.
 The proponent names have to be defined in data elements of the arguments.